 8. Treat Your Employees As Adults

-And use the right kind of language that reflects your audience.
+Use the right language for your audience.
 Stop telling employees what to do and how to do it.
-Instead, give them the freedom to get their work done.
+Instead, give them the freedom to complete their work.
 Who is more likely to know the job?
 The operator or the supervisor.
-The operator knows the potential of the job, so as a supervisor set the goals and they will figure out how to reach them.
+The operator knows the potential problems of the job.
+As a supervisor, set the safety goals and provide guidance to reach them.

 9. Use Visuals

 Or professional training videos from a Learning Management System for greater impact and learning retention.
-The easiest and most cost-effective way to get your online learning program up and running is with KnowledgeCity’s LMS.
-We have designed our platform to be user-friendly, with powerful tools that give you full control of the user learning experience.
+The easiest and most cost-effective way to get your online training program up and running is with KnowledgeCity’s LMS.
+KnowledgeCity has designed its platform to be user-friendly with powerful tools that give you full control of the user learning experience.
 And the best part?
-Your learning program can be up and running in a few easy steps!
+Your learning program can be up and running in a few easy steps.

 10. Organize Your Training

 Into “chunks”— small bits of information at a time.
-Then, make sure to test your employees on what they have learned before you give them the green light to go out and work.
+Then, test your employees before you allow them to work.